AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/cookies-service.md

 Explanations
 ------------
-Bellatrix gives you an interface for easier work with cookies using the CookiesService.
+BELLATRIX gives you an interface for easier work with cookies using the CookiesService.
 You need to make sure that you have navigated to the desired web page.
 ```csharp
 var cookies = App.CookieService.GetAllCookies();
 ```